ptkaczynski/profile_site/content/publication copy 2/example/index.md

 ---
-title: "Proximate mechanisms of individual differences"
+title: "Developmental plasticity and maternal effects"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here